Quebec: Art and architecture

 The art of Quebec has developed around the specific characteristics of its landscapes and cultural, historical, social and political representations.
 The development of Quebec masterpieces in painting, printmaking and sculpture is marked by the contribution of artists such as Louis-Philippe Hébert, Cornelius Krieghoff, Alfred Laliberté, Marc-Aurèle Fortin, Marc-Aurèle de Foy Suzor-Coté, Jean Paul Lemieux, Clarence Gagnon, Adrien Dufresne, Alfred Pellan, Jean-Philippe Dallaire, Charles Daudelin, Arthur Villeneuve, Jean-Paul Riopelle, Paul-Émile Borduas and Marcelle Ferron.

 The fine arts of Quebec are displayed at the Quebec National Museum of Fine Arts, the Montreal Museum of Contemporary Art, the Montreal Museum of Fine Arts, the Quebec Salon des métiers d'art and in many art galleries.
 The Montreal School of Fine Arts forms the painters, printmakers and sculptors of Quebec.

-Québécois architecture is characterized by its unique Canadien-style buildings as well as the juxtaposition of a variety of styles reflective of Quebec's history.
+Quebec's architecture is characterized by its unique Canadien-style buildings as well as the juxtaposition of a variety of styles reflective of Quebec's history.
 When walking in any city or town, one can come across buildings with styles congruent to Classical, Neo-Gothic, Roman, Neo-Renaissance, Greek Revival, Neo-Classical, Québécois Neo-Classical, Victorian, Second Empire, Modern, Post-modern or Skyscrapers.

 Canadien-style houses and barns were developed by the first settlers of New France along the banks of the Saint Lawrence River.
 These buildings are rectangular one-storey structures with an extremely tall and steep roof, sometimes almost twice as tall as the house below.
 Canadien-style churches also developed and served as landmarks while traversing rural Quebec.

 Heritage

 Several sites, houses and historical works reflect the cultural heritage of Quebec, such as the Village Québécois d'Antan, the historical village of Val-Jalbert, the Fort Chambly, the national home of the Patriots, the Chicoutimi pulp mill (Pulperie de Chicoutimi), the Lachine Canal and the Victoria Bridge.
-As of December 2011, there are 190 National Historic Sites of Canada in Quebec.
+As of December 2011, there are 198 National Historic Sites of Canada in Quebec.
 These sites were designated as being of national historic significance.